|Offered:||Every other academic year (odd years)|

 HIST 348: Modern Cuba

 Academic study focuses on the study of the construction of the Cuban nation with emphasis on issues of race, slavery, socialism and relations with the U.S. The program will be based at the Instituto Superior de Arte (ISA) and will include excursions to Santiago, Trinidad and Pinar del Rio.
-Students will live in dorms or residences near the ISA.
+Students live in homestays.

 Fulfills the overseas requirement for Latin American Studies minor and the two-course international studies requirement.
 The Art and Culture course fulfills the Creative Art General Education requirement.